-Mobile usage in the US has climbed over the past year, with nearly 57 million consumers saying they use mobile banking, with Millennials having the greatest percentage of users at nearly 70% of that generation’s members.
+Mobile usage in the U.S. has climbed over the past year, with nearly 57 million consumers saying they use mobile banking.
+Nearly 70% of millennials are mobile users, the greatest amount of any generation.

 How is Mobile Banking Different from Online Banking?

 At its simplest, mobile banking consists of financial transactions made through the use of a mobile device, such as a cell phone or tablet.
 Transactions range from simple ones, like signing up to have your bank send you informational text messages, to the more complex, such as paying bills, sending money to other people, receiving funds, and others.